Physical Therapy For Degenerative Disc Disease

 How Does Someone Get Degenerative Disc Disease?

-Often, this occurs as a natural part of aging.
+This often occurs as a natural part of aging.

 Risks factors for developing degenerative disc disease includes:

-RELATED: Healthy Seniors Physical Therapy
+RELATED: Physical Therapy Injury Consultations

 Is Degenerative Disc Disease The Same As Arthritis?